wing5wong/artisan-whs-static/source/_announcements/2020-11-07_senior-prizegivings.md

 At the conclusion of this ceremony students will be issued with their reports and NCEA examination admission slips.

 This is the last day for Year 12.

+NB: Students in Years 9 and 10 will be released at 12.50pm.
+Buses run at the normal times and the Library will be open until 4.30pm.

 _____________________________